LizChuene27/LizChuene27/README.md

 - 📫 How to reach me **lizchuene53@gmail.com**

-- ⚡ Fun fact **Previously a Finance professional and successfully tranistioned into tech**
+- ⚡ Fun fact **Previously a Finance professional and successfully transitioned into tech**

 <h3 align="left">Connect with me:</h3>
 <p align="left">